malexsmith/3700_Assignment_1_dispersal/README.md

 library(ggplot2);
 library(phytools);
 library(picante);
+library(imager);

+# This next block of code is going to plot a map of the sampling sites where your copepods were collected.

+map<-load.image("3700 genetic sampling sites.jpg")
+plot(map,axes=FALSE)

 # The next block of code goes to GenBank and downloads public sequences.
 These sequences are COI mitochondrial DNA barcodes from two species of deep-sea vent invertebrate.
 You can explore GenBank at https://www.ncbi.nlm.nih.gov/nucleotide/